 Cigar Aficionado magazine said, "...They’re solid to the touch and packed tightly with loads of hearty tobacco, yet still draw beautifully.
 It’s one of the heaviest blends on the market and is bound by a gutsy Connecticut broadleaf wrapper and Brazilian Mata Fina binder.
 Every puff of the Corona Doble seems to make a bold statement with a complex range of strong earthy flavors, a sweet quality redolent of perique tobacco and a sweet tarry finish."

-This is what Cigar Aficionado had to say about being Rated in the Best Cigar List 2014
+This is also what Cigar Aficionado had to say about being Rated in the Best Cigar List 2014

 "No one could deny that Drew Estate is a major player in the world of cigars, but in the company’s early years it was easy to dismiss them as nonserious cigar producers.
 Drew Estate was known for being a major player in the world of flavored (they call them infused) cigars, specifically the brand ACID, which sold in the millions of units but left cigar connoisseurs scratching their heads.
 The image of Drew Estate changed forever when the company released Liga Privada, a full-bodied, handmade, premium cigar powered by dark tobacco leaves, including a thick and oily broadleaf wrapper grown in the Connecticut River Valley.
 The cigars are hot items in cigar stores, often on back order, and they appeal to those who like strong smokes.
 The Belicoso has notes of white pepper, hints of charcoal, raisins and some chalky notes."
 Credit: Cigar Aficionado Magazine